 Should I make a fatal accident claim?

-Some people may think seeking compensation should be the last thing on a bereaved family’s mind.
-However, many families of fatal accident victims are in danger of financial hardship when they lose someone unexpectedly.
-This risk is particularly acute if the deceased was the primary or sole breadwinner in the family.
-Pursuing a claim against the other party to the accident is borne out of financial necessity in many fatal accident claims.
+Some people may think seeking compensation should be the last thing on a bereaved person’s mind.
+However, many families of fatal accident victims are in danger of financial hardship when they lose someone suddenly.

 What is a fatal accident claim?

-A fatal accident claim is a type of legal action pursued by the family members or dependents of someone who has died due to someone else’s negligence or carelessness.
+A fatal accident claim is pursued by the family members or dependents of someone who has died in an accident caused by someone else’s negligence or carelessness.
+Specialist fatal accident lawyers usually handle fatal accident claims.

 Fatal injury claims are brought against the party responsible for the accident.
-This ‘party’ may be an individual, an organisation, or a business, depending on the type of accident.
-The claim aims to compensate the deceased person’s family for their loss.
-The only way the law can achieve this is by awarding compensation, i.e. money.
+Depending on the type of accident, this ‘party’ may be an individual, an organisation, or a business.

 Of course, any compensation award is scant recompense for losing a loved human being.
-However, money soon becomes necessary when there is a family to support, so the law is vital in helping the deceased’s family get back on their feet.
+However, money soon becomes necessary when there is a family to support, so the law plays a vital role in helping the deceased’s family get back on their feet.

 Types of Fatal Accident claim

-Fatalities can occur in any accident circumstances; car accidents, clinical negligence, accidents at work, or accidents in public places .
-Asbestos disease claims often turn out to be fatal accident claims, too, and this happens most frequently when the claimant is suffering from mesothelioma or asbestos lung cancer
+Fatalities can occur in various accident circumstances: car accidents, clinical negligence, accidents at work, or accidents in public places.
+Asbestos disease claims often turn out to be fatal accident claims, too, and this happens most frequently when the claimant is suffering from mesothelioma or asbestos lung cancer.

-In order to bring a successful fatal accident claim, the person claiming (the claimant) must be able to prove that the defendant was responsible for the accident and their negligence caused the death of their loved one.
+The person claiming (the claimant) must be able to prove that the defendant was liable for the accident and their negligence caused the death of their loved one if their fatal accident claim is to be successful.

 Who can bring a Fatal Accident Claim?

-A fatal accident claim may involve two types of claim.
+A fatal accident claim may involve two claims.

 To better understand this, we must look at the two acts of parliament that set out the law in each case.

-Had the deceased survived the accident, they would have had a right to bring a personal injury claim against the party at fault.
+Had the deceased survived the accident, they would have been able to bring a personal injury claim against the party at fault.
 The claim would have included the following:

 General Damages